Stylok5/Project-1-Tetris/README.md

 10. Key Learnings
 11. Credits

-**Project Overview**
+## Project Overview

 This project is an implementation of the classic game Tetris.
 It allows the player to move and rotate differently shaped falling pieces also known as tetrominoes to clear lines and score points.
 The game ends when the uncleared lines reach the top of the playing field.
 Most of the project was created using arrays and their methods, its purpose, practicing and improving javascript knowledge.

 Tetris is a puzzle video game created by the Soviet software engineer Alexey Pajitnov in 1984.
 It has been published by several companies for multiple platforms and is one of the best-selling video games of all time.

-This was my first project from General Assembly's Software Engineering Immersive course built in 13 days and my first real-world type practice with JavaScript.
+This was my first project from General Assembly's Software Engineering Immersive course built in 14 days and my first real-world type practice with JavaScript.

 Play Tetris here: https://stylok5.github.io/

 ![Alt text](https://i.imgur.com/IdCblQA.png "Optional title")

-**How to Play**
+## How to Play

 - Click play/pause to start the game click again to pause and click reset to reset everything back to 0.
 - Move the falling tetrominoes and adjust them to complete horizontal lines.